-Once inside the museum, the emcee was accompanied by a professional art appraiser with knowledge of Native American artifacts and their monetary value.
-The focus was on the Sandy statue (Figure 1), a famous Mississippian Period artifact from the Sellars mound site near Lebanon, Tennessee, and the equally famous Duck River Cache (Figure 2) of Dover chert ceremonial objects from the Link Farm site in West Tennessee.
-Somewhat less interest was placed on a crudely executed female Mississippian statue that sits near Sandy in the exhibit.
+Once inside the museum, the emcee was accompanied by a professional art appraiser with knowledge of Native American artifacts and their monetary values.
+The focus was on the The Ancestor statue (Figure 1), a famous Mississippian Period artifact from the Sellars Mound site near Lebanon, Tennessee, and the equally famous Duck River Cache (Figure 2) of Dover chert ceremonial objects from the Link Farm site in West Tennessee.
+Somewhat less interest was placed on a crudely executed female Mississippian statue that sits near The ancestor in the exhibit.

 Figure 1.
 Sandy

 The art appraiser examined The Ancestor and the Duck River Cache, and he offered an appraised dollar value for each of them.
 As a matter of ethics, we professional archaeologists normally refrain from offering such appraisals to private individuals because they could contribute to commercial trafficking in artifacts, which has the ultimate effect of encouraging looting at archaeological sites.
 I would also say that most of us professional archaeologists do not keep up with current monetary valuations on artifacts because we do not need to know such things in the course of our daily work.
 No doubt being aware of this fact, the professional art appraiser was very careful to note that his appraisals for The Ancestor and the Duck River Cache were recommended valuations for insurance purposes only.

 Lady Gaga’s new song Artpop says that she is in the entertainment business for the music and not the “bling” (flashy possessions).
 Similarly, we professional archaeologists are in our business for archaeological information and not the bling.
 Nonetheless, it was interesting and a bit fun to find out how valuable these artifacts are in crass monetary terms.